panva/node-oidc-provider/docs/README.md

 #### cacheDuration

-Specifies the minimum and maximum cache duration bounds (in seconds) applied to HTTP cache headers when caching fetched client metadata documents.
+Specifies the minimum and maximum cache duration bounds (in seconds) applied to HTTP cache headers when caching fetched Client ID Metadata Documents.
 Cache-Control and Expires response headers are respected within these bounds.

 _**default value**_: